Minuano “Spring Lovers” Reissue With Translated English Lyrics

-Minuano “Love Logic” Reissue With English Lyrics
+Minuano “Love Logic” Reissue With Translated English Lyrics

 I’m very excited to announce the CD reissue of Minuano‘s first album, Love Logic, on August 22, featuring English lyrics of all songs on the album.